Shrvaani/Gen-AI-Python-Chatbot/README.md

 # Integrating the GPT models into Web Projects

+Gen-AI is an innovative Python project aimed at exploring and implementing various algorithms and techniques in the field of artificial intelligence (AI) and genetic algorithms (GA).
+The project provides a comprehensive framework for experimenting with genetic algorithms, evolutionary strategies, and other evolutionary computing methods.

 ## Overview

 This repository contains multiple AI-powered projects built using Python.
 It includes an AI assistant, an image gallery with AI enhancements, and a chatbot for humor.
 The main branch serves as the stable version, integrating core functionalities.